 "Take care now!"
 The mechanics waved as Vanilla turned around and exited the garage.
 Kain was at the foot of the ramp, several long wraps lying on the ground beside him.

 "There we go, all set.
 Once you're done delivering the goods, bring the receipt back and I'll give you a cut, ok?"
-Kain gave a thumbs up and then returned to the house.
+Kain gave them a thumbs up and then returned to the house.
 Vanilla then headed over to Marjoram and Basil, who were waiting near the gate opposite of the house.

 "You two ready to go now?"
 Marjoram asked, to which Vanilla and Connie both nodded.
 Turning Marjoram pushed open the large wooden gate, opening the way to a narrow path that turned right.
 Following behind the yellow Trotmobile, Vanilla took in the sprawling sight of the river that ran below the tall mountain.
 The path turned right again to a sharp incline that terminated near a bridge that led to the river bank.
 But it was just as the group reached the midpoint of the hill that a tremor shook the ground beneath them.

-"What was that?"
-Vanilla shouted, rocking forward in the seat of the trotmobile as the ground continued to shake.
+"What was that?!"
+Vanilla shouted, rocking forward in the seat of the Trotmobile as the ground continued to shake.

-"It is an earthquake?"
+"It is an earthquake?!"
 Connie looked around, fretful.

 "No. Look!"
-Basil yelled, leaning slightly out of Marjoram's trotmobile to point towards the river below.
+Basil yelled, leaning slightly out of Marjoram's Trotmobile to point towards the river below.
 Walking closer to the edge, Vanilla and Connie shared a gasp of surprise as a monstrous robotic elephant emerged from a gateway on the side of the mountain.
-The river was fairly deep, yet the water was but a mere puddle in the footfalls of the massive contraption.
+The river was relatively deep, yet the water was but a mere puddle in the footfalls of the massive contraption.
 An insignia could be seen displayed all over; that of a masked, purple elephant.

 TO BE CONTINUED.

 A/N: Well I hoped you enjoyed the first chapter.
-Originally I was going to end at the attack in Nefroburg, kinda like the game's demo, but felt that the chapter had already stretched on long enough.
+Originally, I was going to end at the attack in Nefroburg, kinda like the game's demo, but felt that the chapter had already stretched on long enough.
 Plus, I felt this would be a good point so I could get insight and opinions on any changes I should consider for this.
 Any ideas about the title would be nice as well, as I was having trouble settling on a name that would be fitting without sounding hokey or corny ("The Vanilla Chronicles" and "Vanilla days" sound pretty lame -_-).

 New note: Fixed a few spelling errors.
 And Realized I had forgotten all about Vanilla's pendent!
 (Face-palms).
 But I figured I'll tweak chapter 3, so go and check it to catch up on that detail.